2025

 Oct.
 1, 2025 – Our abstract entitled “Leveraging Longitudinal ‘Omics Data to Improve Our Understanding of the Effects of Diet on Health: The Example of Red Meat”, was one of the top-rated abstract submissions, and won a conference award for the upcoming Cohorts for Heart and Aging Research (CHARGE) International Conference.
 Dr. Alexis Wood is excited to present our work shedding new light on how red meat relates to health at the CHARGE conference in North Carolina this December.

 Sept.
-18, 2025 – Dr. Alexis Wood was selected receive the 2025 Outstanding Reviewer Recognition award by the Journal of the Academy of Nutrition and Dietetics, for her service reviewing manuscript submissions this past year.
+18, 2025 – Dr. Wood was selected to receive the 2025 Outstanding Reviewer Recognition award by the Journal of the Academy of Nutrition and Dietetics, for her service reviewing manuscript submissions this past year.
 Congratulations!

 Sept.
 17, 2025 – Happy birthday to Martin Chen, our biostatistician!